How Bright Peak Therapeutics Built their Procurement Process from the Ground Up

 • No centralized record of purchases

-• Hard-to-track orders and spends
+• Hard-to-track orders and spending

 • Duplicate and overdue invoices